 Peanut Butter and Jelly Bars

 3. Always have a glass of milk nearby.
 Preferably large and ice cold.
 Maybe two.

 These bars completely lack in subtlety.
 They couldn’t find it with Google Maps, GPS and a compass.
-But what they deliver is a full-tilt, no-hold-barred, peanut butter and jelly experience.
+But what they deliver is a full-tilt, no-holds-barred, peanut butter and jelly experience.
 If that’s your kind of thing, you’ve met your match.

+Peanut Butter and Jelly Bars